 Frequently Asked Questions About Mesothelioma

-Mesothelioma is a complex and rare disease.
-Read the most frequently asked questions by families and patients about mesothelioma.
+Read the most frequently asked questions from families and patients about mesothelioma.

 Mesothelioma is a very rare cancer with only 3,000 cases diagnosed every year.
 In order for a disease to be classified as a “rare” disease, there have to be less than 200,000 cases a year.
 You can learn more about this rare disease in our free Mesothelioma Guide.

 Q: What are the symptoms of pleural mesothelioma?